AliCYSIQ/myRooms/3-Notes/authentication.md

 sometimes OTP will be generate every some time (e.g. 30s) and if the new one is generated , the old should be unusable  but sometimes it still be able to reuse it which lead to brutforce which is bug

 good i dont know how to explain it but this is the [link](https://hackerone.com/reports/1050244?utm_source=chatgpt.com)

+you can bypass 2FA only be delete one cookie like `bb_refresh`